-3) Run calibration on a single frequency at startup.
+- 2) Fast frequency hopping without calibration for each hop can be done by calibrating each frequency at startup and saving the resulting FSCAL3, FSCAL2 and FSCAL1 register values in memory.
+Between each frequency hop, the calibration process can then be replaced by writing the FSCAL3, FSCAL2 and FSCAL1 register values corresponding to the next RF frequency.
+The PLL turn on time is approximately 75 $\mu s^{24}$ when $f{Ref}$ is 26 MHz and 81 $\mu$ s when $f{Ref}$ is 24 MHz.
+The blanking interval between each frequency hop is then approximately equal to the PLL turn on time.
+The VCO current calibration result is available in FSCAL2 and is not dependent on the RF frequency.
+Neither is the charge pump current calibration result available in FSCAL3.
+The same value can therefore be used for all frequencies. - 3) Run calibration on a single frequency at startup.
 Next write 0 to FSCAL3[5:4] to disable the charge pump calibration.
-After writing to FSCAL3[5:4] strobe SRX (or STX) with MCSM0.FS_AUTOCAL=01 for each new frequency hop.
+After writing to FSCAL3[5:4] strobe SRX (or STX) with MCSM0.FS\AUTOCAL=01 for each new frequency hop.
 That is, VCO current and VCO capacitance calibration is done but not charge pump current calibration.
-When charge pump current calibration is disabled the calibration time is reduced from 735 μs^{24} to 168 μs^{25} when f{Ref} is 26 MHz and from 799 μs^{24} to 182 μs^{25} when f{Ref} is 24 MHz.
-The blanking interval between each frequency hop is then 243 μs and 263 μs respectively.
+When charge pump current calibration is disabled the calibration time is reduced from 735 $\mu$ s to 168 $\mu$ s when $f{Ref}$ is 26 MHz and from 799 $\mu$ s to 182 $\mu$ s when $f{Ref}$ is 24 MHz.
+The blanking interval between each frequency hop is then 243 $\mu$ s and 263 $\mu$ s respectively.

 There is a trade off between blanking time and memory space needed for storing calibration data in non-volatile memory.
 Solution 2) above gives the shortest blanking interval, but requires more memory space to store calibration values.
-Solution 3) gives 631 μ s smaller blanking interval than solution 1 when f{Ref} is 26 MHz and 683 μ s smaller blanking interval than solution 1 when f{Ref} is 24 MHz).
+Solution 3) gives 631 $\mu s$ smaller blanking interval than solution 1 when $f{Ref}$ is 26 MHz and 683 $\mu s$ smaller blanking interval than solution 1 when $f{Ref}$ is 24 MHz).

-13.18.3 Wideband Modulation not Using Spread Spectrum
+13.17.3 Wideband Modulation not Using Spread Spectrum

 Digital modulation systems under FCC part 15.247 includes 2-FSK and GFSK modulation.
 A maximum peak output power of 1 W (30 dBm) is allowed if the 6 dB bandwidth of the modulated signal exceeds 500 kHz.
 In addition, the peak power spectral density conducted to the antenna shall not be greater than 8 dBm in any 3 kHz band.
-Pleas refer to DN006 [12] for further details concerning wideband modulation and CC1110Fx/CC1111FX.

-Operating with high frequency separation, the CC1110Fx/CC111FX is suited for systems targeting compliance with digital modulation systems as defined by FCC part 15.247.
-An external power amplifier is needed to increase the output above 10 dBm.
+Operating at high data rates and high frequency separation, the CC2510Fx/CC2511Fx is suited for systems targeting compliance with digital modulation systems as defined by FCC part 15.247.
+An external power amplifier is needed to increase the output above 1 dBm.

-13.18.4 Data Burst Transmissions
+13.17.4 Data Burst Transmissions

-The high maximum data rate of CC1110Fx/CC1111Fx opens up for burst transmissions.
+The high maximum data rate of CC2510Fx/CC2511Fx opens up for burst transmissions.
 A low average data rate link (e.g. 10 kBaud), can be realized using a higher over-the-air data rate.
 Buffering the data and transmitting in bursts at high data rate (e.g. 500 kBaud) will reduce the time in active mode, and hence also reduce the average current consumption significantly.
-Reducing the time in active mode will reduce the likelihood of collisions with other systems in the same frequency range.
-Note that sensitivity and thus transmission range is reduced in high data rate bursts compared to lower data rates.
+Reducing the time in active mode will reduce the likelihood of collisions with other systems, e.g. WLAN.

-13.18.5 Crystal Drift Compensation
+13.17.5 Crystal Drift Compensation

-The CC1110Fx/CC1111Fx has a very fine frequency resolution (see Table 16).
+The CC2510Fx/CC2511Fx has a very fine frequency resolution (see Table 16).
 This feature can be used to compensate for frequency offset and drift.